OMA Media Policy

-Only upon specific authorization by OMA’s Executive Director and/or Director of Marketing and Communication may members of the OMA Board of Trustees or OMA staff speak with the media as a representative and/or on behalf of OMA.
-Each instance of authorization applies only to the specific media inquiry for which permission is granted by the Executive Director and/or Director of Marketing and Communication.
+Only upon specific authorization by OMA’s Executive Director (or their designee) may members of the OMA Board of Trustees or OMA staff speak with the media as a representative and/or on behalf of OMA.
+Each instance of authorization applies only to the specific media inquiry for which permission is granted by the Executive Director (or their designee).
 An authorized OMA spokesperson must agree to speak only in agreement with OMA guidelines and/or policies as necessary and when related to the purpose of the interview.

 OMA members may participate in media interviews to express their own personal views, or the views of their companies or employers.
 In such circumstances, care should be taken to label the viewpoint expressed in such a way that it can only be construed as a personal or outside view.
 Specifically, these interviewees are required to state to interviewers that they are speaking about their own opinions and not necessarily that of OMA.